Awall26/CapstoneFullStack/capstone/README.md

 # My Capstone Project 🎓

-Hey there! 👋 This is my final project for my course.
+Hey! 👋 This is my final project for my course.
 I built this web app using React and Vite because they're super fast and fun to work with!

 ## What's This All About? 🤔